noriakis/software/docs/wcGeneSummary/03-custom-usage.md

 #>   Converted input genes: 7
 #> Filter based on GeneSummary
 #> Filtered 65 words (frequency and/or tfidf)
-#> Warning in brewer.pal(10, sample(row.names(RColorBrewer::brewer.pal.info), : n too large, allowed maximum for palette Reds is 9
-#> Returning the palette you asked for with that many colors
+#> Scale for size is already present.
+#> Adding another scale for size, which will replace the
+#> existing scale.
 #> Scale for size is already present.
 #> Adding another scale for size, which will replace the
 #> existing scale.